Golden Swiss Chard

 Golden Swiss chard is known to be a nutritional powerhouse vegetable packed with vitamins, nutrients and health benefits.
 Golden Swiss chard contains high levels of vitamins C, K, E, beta-carotene and the minerals manganese and zinc.
 As noted, it also contains lutein, which is a natural occurring antioxidant.
 Lutein works as an antioxidant to reduce the damage done by free radicals.
 Scientific studies have shown lutein can decrease your risk of cardiovascular disease and increase heart health.
 Lutein can also increase sharp central vision.
 The only definitive side effect of excess lutein consumption is bronzing of the skin.

 As its genus, Beta vulgaris, suggests, chard is, in fact, a beet that has been chosen for leaf production at the expense of root formation.
-All chard varieties are descendents of the sea beet (B. maritima), a wild seashore plant found growing along the Mediterranean and Atlantic coasts of Europe and North Africa.
+All chard varieties are descendants of the sea beet (B. maritima), a wild seashore plant found growing along the Mediterranean and Atlantic coasts of Europe and North Africa.
 Golden Swiss chard is French in origin and it is one of the rarest chards on the market today.
+One of the most heat-tolerant greens, Golden Swiss chard is best grown for harvest in summer and can be continually harvested to the first frost of the season.
 It is often grown as an ornamental green in edible gardens.